 In order to receive the M.D. degree, students must pass all assessments, all courses, and all years of the four-year M.D. undergraduate program.
 For more information about courses, please see the Courses Leading to the Doctor of Medicine section below.

-During the program, protected time for independent study has been set aside to allow and encourage students to take responsibility for their own progress in meeting the competencies for the undergraduate medical program.
+During the program, individualized curricular time and unstructured curricular time have been allocated to allow and encourage students to take responsibility for their own progress in meeting the competencies for the undergraduate medical program.

 Expenses